Detroit judge sidelined for making sleepy teen wear jail clothes on court field trip

 He said the State Court Administrative Office approved the step.
 King will continue to be paid.
 Details about the training, and how long it would last, were not disclosed.

-Till said her daughter was sleepy because the family doesn't have a permanent residence.
+Till said her daughter was sleepy during the court visit because the family doesn't have a permanent residence.

 “And so, that particular night, we got in kind of late,” she told the Free Press, referring to Monday night.
 "And usually, when she goes to work, she’s up and planting trees or being active.”

-The teen was seeing King’s court as part of a visit organized by The Greening of Detroit, a nonprofit environmental group.
+The teen was seeing King’s court as part of a visit organized by The Greening of Detroit, an environmental group.

 “Although the judge was trying to teach a lesson of respect, his methods were unacceptable,” said Marissa Ebersole Wood, the group's chairperson.
 “The group of students should have been simply asked to leave the courtroom if he thought they were disrespectful.”